Phrenzi/slate/source/includes/_patron_app_check_in.md

 }
 ```

-This endpoint check in current logined patron into Establishment specify
+This endpoint authenticated by `Patron Token` and check in current logined patron into Establishment specify

 ### HTTP Request